glennji/openlumify/docs/GLOSSARY.md

 as metadata on all vertices, properties, and edges to support data access control.

 ## authorization
-The data access control rights granted to Visallo users to control their access to vertices, properties, and edges.
+The data access control rights granted to OpenLumify users to control their access to vertices, properties, and edges.
 The term 'authorization' is borrowed from Accumulo.

 ## case
-A named collection of vertices that can be shared for collaboration with other Visallo users.
+A named collection of vertices that can be shared for collaboration with other OpenLumify users.
 New and changed vertices, properties, and edges are only visible within a case until being published by a user with the PUBLISH privilege.